Library Media Center

 WHS Digital Subscriptions & Research Tools

-Hover over the icons for a brief description of resources.
-Click on the icon to access resources.
-Access to many of these resources requires you to enter login credentials, especially if you're accessing them remotely (from outside the school).
-Refer to the Username and Password list for a full list of our subscription resources and their log in credentials.
+Use the links below to quickly access and search even more online sources.
+Access to many of these resources may require you to enter login credentials, especially if you're accessing them remotely (from outside the school).
+Refer to the Username and Password list for a full list of our subscription resources and their login credentials.

 Nutmeg Cafe Book Club News